EURO CRIME

 • Harrod-Eagles, Cynthia author of the witty Bill Slider series.

-• Hartley, A J author of the historical and archeological thrillers, 'The Mask of Atreus' and 'On the Fifth Day'.
+• Hartley, A J author of the historical and archaeological thrillers, 'The Mask of Atreus' and 'On the Fifth Day'.

 • Harvey, John poet and author of the Resnick novels.